Understand Your Finances

 "Sometimes, the seasonal stuff gets discounted before the season's over," Lowry adds.
 "They're trying to make room for new stuff."

-He estimates that the price of wrapping paper drops 50 percent between Christmas and New Year's Eve.
+If you're looking to save on your holiday shopping, mark your calendar for after Christmas.
+Lowry estimates that the price of wrapping paper drops 50 percent between Christmas and New Year's Eve.
 You'll save a good chunk of change, plus you'll be prepared months ahead of time.

 Kelsey Mulvey is a Chase News senior editor.
 Her work has appeared in The Wall Street Journal, Business Insider, among other media outlets.